September 10

 Even this flat-looking bottom is slightly concave.

-Several sites stress the importance of flat bottoms on pots and pans used with electric stoves because flat bottoms ensure even, efficient spreading of heat.
+Several cooking sites stress the importance of flat bottoms on pots and pans used with electric stoves because flat bottoms ensure even, efficient spreading of heat.

 This isn't exactly true.